isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Prefer compiler-generated (including `=default`) special members; only these can be classified as "trivial", and at least one major standard library vendor heavily optimizes for classes having trivial special members.
 This is likely to become common practice.

-**Exceptions**: When any of the special functions are declared only to make them non-public or virtual, but without special semantics, it doesn't imply that the others are needed.
+**Exceptions**: When any of the special functions are declared only to make them nonpublic or virtual, but without special semantics, it doesn't imply that the others are needed.
 In rare cases, classes that have members of strange types (such as reference members) are an exception because they have peculiar copy semantics.
 In a class holding a reference, you likely need to write the copy constructor and the assignment operator, but the default destructor already does the right thing.
 (Note that using a reference member is almost always wrong.)